Hawaii 2024

 a man and a little girl sitting in an airplane

-We landed on the Big Island, got our luggage, and made our way to the rental car.
-Which was ready and very easy to pick up.
-Thanks, Costco and Alamo.
-The car we we rented was a monster in size, but very comfy for everyone once we all met up.
-More on that later.
+We landed on the Big Island, got our luggage, and made our way to the rental car, which was ready and very easy to pick up.
+Thanks, Costco and Alamo for making the process seamless.
+The car we rented was a monster in size, but very comfy for everyone once we all met up.
+More on that later as we hit the road and settled in for our Hawaiian adventure.

-Our first stop for lodging was north of the airport.
-The Hilton Waikoloa Village.
-This was our luxury resort experience of the trip.
-Our room was in the Makai Tower or Lagoon Tower whichever name you want to use.
-We found both are used.
+Our first stop for lodging was north of the airport, at the stunning Hilton Waikoloa Village.
+This luxurious resort was the perfect start to our trip.
+Our room was located in the Makai Tower, also known as the Lagoon Tower, and we found that both names were commonly used interchangeably.

-The room was great.
-It was on the fifth floor and overlooked Dolphin Quest.
-You know that place where you always see pictures of kids and families in the water with dolphins?
-Most likely that is Dolphin Quest.
-At first, we did not know what to think of dolphins enclosed in an area, but after seeing the care and love the individuals who care for them have, I felt better.
+The room was fantastic, with a perfect view from the fifth floor overlooking Dolphin Quest.
+You know, that famous place where you always see pictures of kids and families frolicking in the water with dolphins?
+Most likely, that's Dolphin Quest.
+At first, we were a bit hesitant about the idea of dolphins being enclosed in a controlled area, but after witnessing the genuine care and affection the dedicated staff provide for the dolphins, our concerns were alleviated.

-Each of our three nights there we would wake up the the dolphins playing, clicking, and chirping.
-We would watch them be fed and later go to work, interacting with the many families and individuals who would book time with them each day.
-They seemed happy.
+Each of our three magical nights there we would wake up to the dolphins playing, clicking, and chirping in the early morning sunlight.
+We would watch them eagerly gobble up their breakfast before heading off to their daily tasks, engaging with the countless families and individuals who eagerly booked time with them.
+Their joyful demeanor never failed to bring a smile to our faces.

 But dolphins were not what we came to this resort for.
 No not at all.
-It was the pools and lagoon.
+It was the pools, lagoon, and all things aquatic that had us excited.
 So anyone who knows Mika, knows she loves water.
-So this part of the trip was focused on swimming, hot tubs, and slides.
+So this part of the trip was focused on swimming, relaxing in hot tubs, and flying down thrilling water slides.

 the pool is blue